-(b) Istat makes available HPI data, from the indices referred to 2010, on the data warehouse I.Stat, in the Theme "Prices", Subtheme "House price index".
+(a) Data for Q4 2021 are provisional.(b) Istat makes available HPI data, from the indices referred to 2010, on the data warehouse I.Stat, in the Theme "Prices", Subtheme "House price index".

-This press release, in addition to the preliminary estimates of house price indices for the third quarter of 2021, provides the final estimates for the second quarter.
-In fact, at the time of first dissemination, between 78 and 89 days after the end of the reference quarter, all the notarial deeds of sale are not yet available and the indices are therefore provisional.
+This press release, in addition to the preliminary estimates of house price indices for the fourth quarter of 2021, provides the final estimates for the third quarter of 2021.
+In fact, at the time of first dissemination, between 78 and 89 days after the end of the reference quarter, all the notorial deeds of sale are not yet available and the indices are therefore provisional.